buhrmi/buhrmi/README.md

 # Hi I'm buhrmi

-I used to be a web developer, but these days I'm trying to become independent as a crypto broker and travel the world.
+I used to be a web developer, but then I founded the Shitty Investments Club.
+Now I work as an independent crypto broker and travel the world.

 Feel free to [reach out](https://www.shitcoinswap.com/about) if you'd like to join the team.